SuperNova76/TopCPToolKit/docs/faq.md

     then it is likely that your muon trigger settings are wrong.
     One possible reason is a mismatch between Run 2 and Run 3 recommendations, i.e. you could be using an un-supported muon ID WP.
     See [MuonCP docs](https://atlas-mcp.docs.cern.ch/guidelines/release22/index.html#wps-for-run3).
+    Incomplete recommendations could also be at fault, as previously reported in [ANALYSISTO-1368](https://its.cern.ch/jira/browse/ANALYSISTO-1368).

 ??? question "How do I enable debugging printouts?"
     All algorithms and tools inherit the `OutputLevel` property, which you can set to 0 (info), 1 (verbose) or 2 (debug).
 See also [`MsgLevel`](https://acode-browser1.usatlas.bnl.gov/lxr/source/athena/Control/AthToolSupport/AsgMessaging/Root/MsgLevel.cxx).